 The Barbecue Stopper.

-For a few years now, the press in Australia has talked about some political issues as a “barbecue stopper.”
-What I think that means is, when you are hosting a BBQ with your friends and family, and someone brings up the current political topic, everyone has an opinion, everyone cares about that particular topic.
+For a few years now, the press in Australia has talked about some issues as a “barbecue stopper.”
+What I think that means is, when you are hosting a BBQ with your friends and family, and someone brings up any current political topic, everyone has an opinion about some issue because everyone cares about that particular topic.
 So all the other conversations stop right there and then.

-Now that may be true about some things in politics but it is not true about most thing!
+Now that may be true about a very few things in politics but it is not true about most thing!
 Mostly politics is about the everyday mundane things.
-Whether the federal government will (should/can) change the price of electricity charged by State based organisations – they can’t!
+Whether the federal government will (should/can) change the price of electricity charged by State based organisations (they can’t!)
 Whether we should allow someone to own newspapers and television stations in the same city.
 Whether they will fund the latest road development somewhere.
-Or the current hot topic – are there enough women in politics?
+Or the hot topic the last few years – are there enough women in politics?

 While some issues in politics are interesting enough, there are few that would stop all other talk and engage everybody in the room or back yard as the case might be.
-However, I have found a way to stop conversations in nearly every situation I have been in.
+However, I have found a way to stop conversations in nearly every situation I’ve been in.

 I’ve had that same conversation on many other occasions and the result was the same.
 It always stopped the conversation.
-Usually they said something simple, then hastily changed the subject.
+Usually they said something simple – like “I’m sorry for my language before” as if I haven’t heard all the swear words in the dictionary), then hastily changed the subject.
 They didn’t know what to say next.

 Other Places Too.